Review | In ‘Grieving,’ MacArthur ‘genius’ Cristina Rivera Garza reflects on the collective suffering of her home country

 Dispatches from a Wounded Country

-By Cristina Rivera Garza; translator by Sarah Booker
+By Cristina Rivera Garza; translated by Sarah Booker

 Feminist Press.
 168 pp. $16.95